The influx of migrants and the security of external borders is a challenge for Europe. Learn more about how Parliament is addressing the situation.

 The fund will work closely with the new Internal Security Fund, focusing on tackling terrorism, organised crime and cybercrime.
 The Internal Security Fund was also approved by Parliament in July 2021 with a budget of €1.9 billion.

-European travel document for the return of illegally staying migrants
+European travel document for the return of migrants with irregular status

 In September 2016, Parliament approved a Commission proposal for a standard EU travel document to speed up the return of non-EU nationals staying irregularly in the EU without valid passports or identity cards.
 The regulation has been applicable since April 2017.